Particular/docs.particular.net/nservicebus/messaging/timeout-manager_circuit-breaker_core_[5,).partial..md

-If there are any problems with timeout storage by default a wait of 2 minutes is done to allow the storage to come back online.
-If the problem is not resolved within that time frame, a [Critical Error](/nservicebus/hosting/critical-errors.md) is raised.
+If there are any connection problems with the timeout storage then by default NServiceBus waits for 2 minutes to allow the storage to come back online.
+If the problem is not resolved within that time frame, then a [Critical Error](/nservicebus/hosting/critical-errors.md) is raised.

-To change the default wait time:
+The default wait time can be changed:

 snippet:TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages